HorizonRDK/uboot/test/py/README_cn.md

 to flash, pulsing the board's reset signal is likely all this script need do.
 However, in some scenarios, this script may perform other actions.
-For example, it may call out to some SoC- or board-specific vendor utility in order to download the U-Boot binary directly into RAM and execute it.avoid the need for `u-boot-test-flash` to actually write U-Boot to flash, thus saving wear on the flash chip(s).
+For example, it may call out to some SoC- or board-specific vendor utility in order to download the U-Boot binary directly into RAM and execute it.
+This would avoid the need for `u-boot-test-flash` to actually write U-Boot to flash, thus saving wear on the flash chip(s).

 #### Examples